What You'll Learn

 - Cloudflare: At-cost pricing (no markup to refund)

-- Google Domains: 5-day refund window
+- Squarespace Domains: 5-day refund window

 Check your registrar's specific policy before assuming you can get a refund.